Alexandra Trusova: 2019–2020 season: Senior international debut

 Trusova made her international senior debut at the 2019 CS Ondrej Nepela Memorial, where she won the gold medal and set several new world records.
 In the free skate, she became the first woman ever to land three quadruple jumps when she landed a quad Lutz and two quad toe loops, the second of which was in combination.
 She set a new free skate record of 163.78 points and a new combined total record of 238.69 points.
-Her technical element score (TES) of 98.34 points in the free skate was also the new world record.
+Her technical element score of 98.34 points in the free skate was also the new world record.
 She earned 14.72 points for her quadruple Lutz, a new record for the highest valued single jump by a female skater which was phenomenal.

-On October 5, Trusova skated in the team competition at the Japan Open, where she won the event with four quads—a quad Salchow, quad Lutz, quad toe-triple toe combination, and quad toe-Euler-triple Salchow combination—scoring over 160 points.
+On October 5, Trusova skated in the team competition at the Japan Open, where she won the event with four quads—a quad salchow, quad Lutz, quad toe-triple toe combination, and quad toe-Euler-triple salchow combination—scoring over 160 points.
 Since it was not an official ISU competition, her historic number of quads landed was not officially recognized as the first in international competition.

 Trusova made her ISU Grand Prix debut at the 2019 Skate Canada International, where she won the gold medal after placing third in the short program and first in the free skate.
-At the competition, having performed quad toe loop-triple toe loop and quad toe loop-Euler-triple Salchow combinations, she became the first woman to land two quad-triple jump combinations in one program at an ISU-sanctioned international competition.
+At the competition, having performed quad toe loop-triple toe loop and quad toe loop-Euler-triple salchow combinations, she became the first woman to land two quad-triple jump combinations in one program at an ISU-sanctioned international competition.
 She also became the first woman to land a quad-triple jump combination in the second half of the free skate.
 At the same competition, she set the new free skating record of 166.62 points and a new combined total record of 241.02 points.
-Her TES of 100.20 points in the free skate was also the new world record.
+Her technical score of 100.20 points in the free skate was also the new world record.
 At her second Grand Prix, the 2019 Rostelecom Cup, Trusova placed second in the short program behind Evgenia Medvedeva.
-She placed first in the free skate despite falling on her opening quad Salchow attempt and another fall on a triple combination and won her second Grand Prix gold medal.
+She placed first in the free skate despite falling on her opening quad salchow attempt and another fall on a triple combination and won her second Grand Prix gold medal.